dlt-hub/dlt/docs/website/docs/reference/installation.md

   </TabItem>
   <TabItem value="windows">

 Create a new virtual environment in your working folder.
-This will create an `./env` directory where your virtual environment will be stored
+This will create an `./env` directory where your virtual environment will be stored:

 ```bat
 C:\> python -m venv ./env